 22700.
 Advanced Organic/Inorganic Laboratory.
-PQ: CHEM 20100 and 22300, or consent of instructor.
+PQ: CHEM 20100 and 23300, or consent of instructor.
 A project approach is combined with exposure to the more advanced techniques of organic and inorganic chemistry.
 Multistep synthesis, the synthesis of air-sensitive compounds, advanced chromatographic and spectroscopic characterization of products, and the handling of reactive intermediates are a part of the lab.
-C. He.
 Spring.

 23100-23200.
 Honors Organic Chemistry II, III.
 PQ: A grade of B or higher in CHEM 22000, or consent of instructor.
-This sequence is a more indepth version of CHEM 22100-22200 that is intended for students who have demonstrated good performance in CHEM 22000.
-The subject matter is similar to that in CHEM 22100-22200 but it is presented at a more advanced level.
-S. Kozmin, Winter; M. Mrksich, Spring.
-L: B. Lin.
-Autumn, Winter, Spring.
+This sequence is a more in-depth version of CHEM 22100-22200 that is intended for students who have demonstrated good performance in 22000.
+The subject matter is similar but at a more advanced level.
+R. Ismagilov, Winter; H. Yamamoto, Spring.
+L: B. Lin Kendall.